jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

     .. literalinclude:: /_static/examples/extending-example/potential/ljfortranpomp.f90
        :language: fortran

-Note that you will have to modify the flags in your Makefile accordingly, for instance setting:
+Note that you will have to modify the flags in your Makefile accordingly, for instance, setting:

 .. code-block:: make